Ooz47/rfpaag2/web/modules/contrib/blazy/docs/FAQ.md

 * The `b-lazy` class is applied to the **target item** to lazy load, normally the children of `.blazy`, but not always.
 This can be IMG, VIDEO, DIV, etc.

+### BLAZY:DONE VS. BIO:DONE EVENTS
+The `blazy:done` event is for individual lazy-loaded elements, while `bio:done` is for the entire collections.

+Since 2.17, you can namespace colonized events like so: `blazy:done.MYMODULE` which was problematic with dot `blazy.done`.
+That is why `blazy.done` is deprecated for `blazy:done`.
+The dotted event names like `blazy.done` will continue working till 3.x.
+Changing them to colonized `blazy:done` is strongly recommended to pass 3.x.
+Newly added events will only use colons.

 ### WHAT `BLAZY` CSS CLASS IS FOR?
 Aside from the fact that a module must reserve its namespace including for CSS classes, the `blazy` is actually used to limit the scope to scan document.